BoomDAO/game-launcher/readme.md

 - Go to [Github actions deployment runs](https://github.com/BoomDAO/game-launcher/actions)
 - Open the latest succesful run. ([Click to see an example run](https://github.com/BoomDAO/game-launcher/actions/runs/5641910908))
-- Go to any of the `Deploy all canisters` jobs. ([Click to see an example job](https://github.com/BoomDAO/game-launcher/actions/runs/5641910908/job/15280766674))
+- Go to `Build and Deploy all BOOM DAO Game Launcher canisters` job.
-- Open one of the `Deploy All Canisters` steps.
+- Open `Deploy All Canisters` step.
 Scroll to the end of this Job, you should find the `Module hash` in this step.
 This value should match the value you got locally.

 ## TECHNICAL ARCHITECTURE